sammysimmons/Milestone-01-project-User-Centric-Frontend-Development/ReadME.md

 ## Features left to implement
 1)I would like to implement a hover over section, which would give an overview into each project, giving a description and a title.

-2) I would like to built a portfolio page which would contain a full in depth portfolio.
+2) I would like to built a portfolio page which would contain a full in depth portfolio, along with more descriptions

 3) I would like to continue to expand on the blog page, and write up my journey from graphic designer, to developer.